Streak on: Indians beat Orioles for 18th win in a row | New Country 923

 The Indians are a game ahead of Houston for the league’s best record and reduced their magic number to clinch the AL Central to seven.
 Cleveland trailed Houston by 14 games on July 22.

-The New York Yankees won 19 in a row in 1947, which the Indians can match Monday against Detroit.
+The New York Yankees won 19 in a row in 1947, which the Indians can match Monday against Detroit, but Francona doesn’t want his players to change their approach.

+“Maybe this thing gets more carried away with other people as opposed to us,” he said.
+“We just play the game.”

 Trevor Bauer (16-8) allowed two runs in 6 1/3 innings.
 The right-hander moved into a tie with Boston’s Chris Sale for the league lead in wins and has won nine straight decisions.